 Dr. Niyati Dhokai created and expanded the Hylton Performing Arts' Veterans and the Arts Initiative.
 This program serves as an arts and community hub for Veterans, Service Members, their families, and military caregivers, to provide community engagement opportunities with local arts organizations while supporting Veterans as they transition to civilian communities.
 The Initiative also has a research component on how the arts support Veterans and their families.
-The program has brought the community together at the Hylton Performing Arts Center to engage with the arts through performances, workshops, lessons, exhibitions, and special member for three decades.
-During this time she has been one of television public affairs program, serving as a member of the and many other activities.
-Her external outreach on behalf of Mason is extensive and she is truly deserving of this recognition Dr. Toni-Michelle C. Travis has been a Mason faculty the more externally engaged faculty serving in community representing Mason in the media, serving as a member of the Metropolitan Relations Advisory Board, serving as a member of the External Academic Relations Committee of the Faculty Senate, hosting and producing the Capitol Region Roundtable Cosmos Club, a private social club for men and women organizations, speaking to local community groups via direct contacts as well as through the Mason Speakers program, for her many years of dedicated service and leadership in towndistinguished in science, literature, the arts, or public service, gown relations.
+The program has brough the community together at the Hylton Performing Arts Center to engage with the arts through performances, workshops, lessons, exhibitions, and special events.